Matt Suhey

-Matthew Jerome Suhey (born July 7, 1958) is an American former professional football player who was a fullback for ten seasons in the National Football League (NFL) for the Chicago Bears.
-He won a Super Bowl as a member of the 1985 Bears while scoring a touchdown in the game and was named to the Pennsylvania Football All-Century Team.
+Matthew Jerome Suhey (July 7, 1958 – September 6, 2026) was an American professional football player who was a fullback for ten seasons in the National Football League (NFL) for the Chicago Bears.
+He played college football for the Penn State Nittany Lions.
+Suhey won a Super Bowl as a member of the 1985 Bears while scoring a touchdown in the game and was named to the Pennsylvania Football All-Century Team.

+Career

-Before his NFL career, Suhey played college football at Penn State from 1976 to 1979, rushing for 2,818 yards and 26 touchdowns, while also catching 39 passes for 328 yards and 2 scores, along with 21 punt returns for 252 yards and another touchdown.
+Before his NFL career, Suhey played college football at Pennsylvania State University from 1976 to 1979, rushing for 2,818 yards and 26 touchdowns, while also catching 39 passes for 328 yards and two touchdowns, along with 21 punt returns for 252 yards and another touchdown.
+Suhey scored the first touchdown for the Bears in the team's Super Bowl XX victory, carrying the ball in on an 11-yard run.
+He finished the game with 52 yards on 11 carries and one reception for 24 yards.

-Suhey was the lead blocker and friend of Walter Payton.
-He is also a close friend of the Payton family, and the executor of the Payton estate since the death of Walter.
-Although Suhey was never a leader in any statistical category, he was a fan favorite for his personality and blocking ability.
+Suhey was the lead blocker and friend of Hall of Fame running back Walter Payton.
+He was also a close friend of the Payton family, and the executor of the Payton estate since the death of Walter.
+In a 24–3 victory over the Detroit Lions on November 10, 1985, Payton (107) and Suhey (102) both eclipsed the 100-yard mark, becoming the fourth Bears duo to ever accomplish the feat.
+(Note: Kyle Monangai and D'Andre Swift became the fifth in 2025.
+The duo repeated the feat in the 2026 season opener.)

+Although Suhey was never a leader in any statistical category, he became a fan favorite for his personality and blocking ability.
+Suhey was ranked No. 78 on the Chicago Sun-Times list of the 100 Greatest Bears of All Time for the team's 100th season in 2019.
+A similar list compiled by the Bears in 2019 ranked him No. 70.

+Personal life and death

-Matt Suhey is one of three sons of College Football Hall of Fame guard Steve Suhey to letter at Penn State University and a grandson of Hall of Fame Penn State player and coach Bob Higgins.
+Born on July 7, 1958 in Bellefonte, Pennsylvania, Suhey was one of three sons of College Football Hall of Fame guard Steve Suhey to letter at Penn State University and a grandson of Hall of Fame Penn State player and coach Bob Higgins.
 His son, Joe Suhey, was a fullback at Penn State from 2007 to 2011.
 The Higgins–Suhey family is often referred to as the "first family of Penn State football" due to their affiliation with the program spanning four generations.

+Suhey died at his home in Deerfield, Illinois, on September 6, 2026, at the age of 68.